 - People with physically active lifestyles or are still growing mentally and physically.
 The adaptation difficulty is much milder than the default version; in addition, extending the night core follows the 90m cycle rule (mostly for convenience).

 - It gives a decent amount of sleep reduction for people whose monophasic need is around 8-9h each day.
 The most common form of scheduling this setup is to have a slightly longer core at night and keep the daytime core as it is.

 - The night core can still be further extended, which would raise the total sleep higher.
 It would also become non-reducing Siesta if desired.

-Alternatively, a 6.5h core is also viable.
+Alternatively, a 6.5h core at night is also viable.
 This is based on the same core duration of E1, with potentially more room for REM sleep.
-However, there is not much success with this variant up to now.¬†
+However, Siesta-extended does not have much reported success with a 6.5h night core up to now.

 Daytime Core Extension